FelixdelasPozas/curl-Downloader/readme.md

 - [Repository information](#repository-information)

 # Description
 Simple curl frontend focused on downloading files using SOCK4/SOCK5 protocols via proxy servers with infinite retries.
+If the proxy server stops working a new one can be entered by clicking in the item download bar in the main dialog.
+The download will resume with the new proxy server.

+If you want to support this project you can do it on [Ko-fi](https://ko-fi.com/felixdelaspozas).

 ## Options
-Instead of using libcurl an external curl executable is needed and its location must be entered in the configuration dialog, with the download folder and the time between retries.
+Instead of using libcurl an external curl executable is needed and its location must be entered in the configuration dialog, with the download folder, the time between retries and the temporal extension to use while downloading.
 When adding a new item only the download url, proxy server and port of the item can be configured, no other curl options are available.

 # Compilation requirements
 ## To build the tool: